 Please download the attached flyer for details about this project its components and the letter of interest template for you to submit to be part of this cohort.
-Due date is September 29.
+Also, be sure to register via this calendar posting.

 IDEAL-MA builds on our state’s partnership with the national IDEAL Consortium, which uses research and evidence-based practice to help its 17 member states establish quality, innovative distance and blended learning programs to ensure that all learners have access to quality learning opportunities beyond the classroom.